 The impact of health literacy on patient-doctor communication.

-Moreover, research shows that effective patient-doctor communication is linked to higher patient and doctor satisfaction, better adherence to treatment plans, more appropriate medical decisions and better health outcomes.
-Clearly, understanding medical information is critical for effective patient-doctor communication.
-But effective communication between the patient and doctor is easier said than done.
+Importantly, research shows that effective patient-doctor communication is linked to higher patient and doctor satisfaction, better adherence to treatment plans, more appropriate medical decisions, and better health outcomes.
+Certainly, a solid understanding of medical information makes it easier to have effective communication with your doctors.
+But as you just read, it’s hard for most patients to fully understand medical information.